 Every page object inherits from a BasePage that wraps Appium methods.

-• This provides us an abstraction and allows us to create our own project-specific reusable actions and methods.
+- This provides us with an abstraction and allows us to create our own project-specific reusable actions and methods.
 This is a very good pattern to follow for a few reasons

-• Also in the case in future Appium breaks an API, this change is not cascaded to all our page objects, rather only to this class where we can handle it in an appropriate manner to provide backward compatibility.
+- Also if in the future Appium breaks an API, this change is not cascaded to all our page objects, but rather only to this class where we can handle it in an appropriate manner to provide backward compatibility.

 Congratulations, you’ve written your first Appium Android test.
 You can run this either via the IDE or via a Gradle command